mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 States and Behaviours.

 States track attributes for individual objects.
 Behavious are what objects of a class are capable of doing.

+States are tracked by instance variables which are scoped at the object level and specified in the class  while behaviours are defined as instance methods in the class which are available to all objects of that class.

+Individual objects of the same class have unique states while having shared behaviors.

 For example, we have a `Computer` Class.
 We may create two different objects one named "HP Notebook" and the other "Dell Latitude".
 They are both `Computer` objects but contain different informatition like model, screen size, RAM, storage etc.